Jana-Alrzoog/Ru-aa-Platform/README.md

 ## 🌟 Highlights

-- 🔗 One-click team joining and management
+- 🔗 One-click team joining
-- 🌐 Built from scratch using only frontend + PHP + LocalStorage
+- 🌐 Built from scratch using HTML, CSS, JS, PHP, and MySQL
-- 📈 Designed with community growth in mind
+- 📈 Designed to grow and support the student tech community
-- 📬 Notifications designed to improve retention and reduce dropouts
+- 📬 Notifications to reduce missed opportunities

----

-## 🧠 Future Enhancements

-- Real database with Firebase or MySQL
-- OAuth login with GitHub/Google
-- Dark/light mode toggle
-- Event rating & reviews system

 ---